-The Charter School offers a Gifted and Talented Education (GATE) middle school program to those who are formally identified by LAUSD or any other district/district-approved entity as accelerated learners, i.e. students who have qualified based upon three different categories of giftedness: Intellectual Ability, High Achievement, and Specific Academic Achievement.
-(Intellectual Ability refers to those students whose general intellectual development is markedly advanced in relation to their chronological peers.
+The Charter School offers a Gifted and Talented Education (GATE) program to those who are formally identified by LAUSD as accelerated learners.
+The Charter School offers referral to three different categories of giftedness: Intellectual Ability, High Achievement, and Specific Academic Achievement.
+Intellectual Ability refers to those students whose general intellectual development is markedly advanced in relation to their chronological peers.
 High Achievement refers to students who show two consecutive years of advanced performance on the SBAC assessment in both English-Language Arts and Math.
-Specific Academic Ability refers to students who show three consecutive years of highly advanced performance in either English-language arts or math.)
+Specific Academic Ability refers to students who show three consecutive years of highly advanced performance in either English-language arts or math.